No767/Rin-Docs/docs/index.md

 ## Introduction

 Welcome!
-This is the documentation for the Rin bot, a discord bot with EasyBot.py support and built on Discord.py.
-The docs is spilt into these page here
+This is the current documentation for Rin, a discord bot built with EasyBot.py plugins support, and intergration with a wide array of third party services (such as Mangadex, Instagram, etc).
+For more infomation regarding supported APIs, more info is provided [here](https://rin-docs.readthedocs.io/en/latest/supported-apis/)

 ## Contents